attrill20/FPLFixtureCalendar/README.md

 - Official FPL API: https://fantasy.premierleague.com/api/fixtures/ (this is the full database, might need to filter for useful information)
 - Medium article: https://medium.com/@frenzelts/fantasy-premier-league-api-endpoints-a-detailed-guide-acbd5598eb19 (explains how to use the API)
 - Football Fallout Calendar: https://www.footballfallout.com/fpl/fixture-difficulty-planner (the current fixture calendar I use, aim to build on this)

+Discovered that there is an inbuilt difficulty ranking buried within the FPL API ("team_h_difficulty": 4, "team_a_difficulty": 2) which ranks them out of 5.
+I presume this is what is being used by the other fixture difficulty calendars out there.
+Maybe I'll start with this, but would love to build my own algorithm for determining this possibly on a scale out of 10 for more control over this and to allow for a more refined way of navigating fixture difficulty for FPL managers.